Thomas Robert Swinburne

-Lieutenant-General Thomas Robert Swinburne of Marcus FRSE DL (1794–1864) was a British military administrator serving in the British Army.
+Thomas Robert Swinburne of Marcus FRSE DL (1794–1864) was a British military administrator serving in the British Army.
 He served at the Battle of Waterloo.
-He was a gifted amateur artist.
+He was an amateur artist.

 Life

 He was born in March 1794 and raised at Pontop Hall, a 17th-century manor house in County Durham.
 He was the eldest son of Thomas Swinburne (d.1825) and his wife, Charlotte Spearman.